coach-marketplace/home/app.md

----
-description: The app is a frontend project made in ReactJS
----

 # App

+The app represent the dashboard for coaches and trainees.
+Find more information [here](https://github.com/fitigai/app/blob/staging/README.md).